rdp-69/FreeRDP/README.md

-# FreeRDP: A Remote Desktop Protocol Implementation
+we# FreeRDP: A Remote Desktop Protocol Implementation

 FreeRDP is a free implementation of the Remote Desktop Protocol (RDP), released under the Apache license.
 Enjoy the freedom of using your software wherever you want, the way you want it, in a world where